Skip to main content

 2. Implement - Replace placeholder code with your OpenTofu/Terraform

-3. Iterate - Add more bundles, create custom artifacts, use release channels
+3. Iterate - Add more bundles, create custom resource types, use release channels

 Prerequisites